-Every morning you are greeted with hundreds of emails, appointments, and paperwork.
+You are greeted with hundreds of emails, appointments, and paperwork every morning.
 There might be a crisis waiting for your intervention, as well.
 Wouldn’t it be nice if we could make ten clones of ourselves?
-On the job site and in the office, we have to multitask under pressure numerous times a week and month while keeping an upbeat disposition.
+On the job site and in the office, we have to multitask under pressure and even take the initiative numerous times a week and month while keeping an upbeat disposition.

 - Make a to-do list

 - Avoid distractions

 Working with teams is critical for the success of any large project or company goal.
 In multidisciplinary homebuilding operations, for example, harmony is essential for getting any work done.
 A difficult person is usually replaced promptly, and a good team player often gets quick promotions.